 - Flash mob anyone?

-- Hey, I’ve worked with clients who hired a proposal planner just to gain access to an exclusive venue, celebrity performer, helicopter, vintage car, or a yacht …
+- Hey, I’ve worked with clients who hired a proposal planner just to gain access to an exclusive venue, a rooftop terrace, celebrity performer, helicopter, vintage car, or a yacht …

 And yet another option would be to leverage the experience and network of your photographer; it’s quite common for me to assist my clients with location choice, attire, timeline, and a curated list of my favorite vendors.

-6. Where should I propose (private vs. public setting)?
+6. Where should I propose (exclusive vs. public setting)?